OwenKe11y/APPLIED-PROJECT-AND-MINOR-DISSERTATION-PROJECT/README.md

 </li>

-<li> Change the IP of the 3 following locations to the local IP you saved from the previous step.
+<li> Change the IP of the 3 following locations to the local IP you saved from the previous step:

   ```
   APPLIED-PROJECT-AND-MINOR-DISSERTATION-PROJECT/even_ticket/lib/services/Server/server.js Line 44